vespergamedev/godot_steamaudio/README.md

 ***Sample Project***

+A sample project with multiple test scenes is available at https://github.com/vespergamedev/godot\_steamaudio\_sample\_project

 ***Current Status***

 At this time there is support for rendering 3D ambisonics, volumetric occlusion by geometry, transmission through geometry, and distance attenuation.